 Twin Cities, Gemini

-Werner was surprised when Nico delivered to him and Colonel Fritz von Spiel the news that they were to have the meeting with the Romanos and the Foxmans at the end of the week.
+Werner was surprised when Nico delivered to him and Oberst Fritz von Spiel the news that they were to have the meeting with the Romanos and the Foxmans at the end of the week.
 It was good news as it indicated progress, and it was their reason for being in the Twin Cities.

 Werner knew this well.
 In the corner of his mind, however, he found himself wondering how the crime families were able to carry on despite their obvious obstacles and concerns.
 Their efficiency was commendable.